TSC Behind The Decks | Darren Emerson

-Yeah I agree..The big shows are alway too quick..That’s why I like the small clubs ..Can’t wait for Saturday!
+Yeah I agree.The big shows are always too quick..That’s why I like the small clubs ..Can’t wait for Saturday!

 And lastly, do you have any expectations before your upcoming gig this Saturday and what would you like to say to the crowd here ahead of the event?